 You’ll be surprised at how quickly the homeschool fun jar takes your homeschool from mundane to miraculous.

 I said little effort on your part, and I meant it.
-So here’s a free printable that already has fun activities on it, with room for you to add in some of your own.
+Below you’ll find a free printable full of fun activities!
 All you have to do is find a jar, then print and cut the strips out!

 Some of the things on my list will require a bit of pre-planning on your part, but if you take a day or two and do all the planning early, the